randysugiartha/Meet-Consumtion/README.md

-# Meet-Consumtion EDA
+# Meat-Consumtion EDA
-this is a
+this is a meat consumtion exploratory data analysis